 - When using a freezer bag, eliminate as much air as possible before sealing the bag.

-- Mason jars can be used in the freezer to store whole or chopped herbs.
+- You can use mason jars in the freezer to store whole or chopped herbs.

 - Use frozen herbs within one year.